jon-brandy/hackthebox/Categories/Machines/Blue/README.md

 ![image](https://user-images.githubusercontent.com/70703371/210548679-5dd82615-0a4e-44e9-a4bf-2cd51961c46b.png)

 2. Based from the output, we know that port 445 shall be our interests, because it seems running some types of network shares.
 Remember that 139 & 445 is SMB port, so let's check nmap scripts about `smb-vuln`.
+Now only what now we know that we're working with `windows 7`.
 3. Simply run this command:

 ```